 Preventive dentistry is the best way to protect your oral health from cavities, tooth decay, gum disease, and other dental concerns.
 It’s a combination of regular dental check-ups, professional cleaning, developing good oral habits like brushing and flossing.
 Taking care of your teeth starts early in childhood and, if established at an early age by seeing a pediatric dentist early on, good oral hygiene extends throughout adulthood.

-There are many different kinds of preventative dentistry services to keep your teeth healthy.
-Fluoride treatments help prevent cavities and strengthen tooth enamel.
-They are especially helpful for children who have a family history of tooth decay.
+Fluoride applications help prevent cavities and strengthen tooth enamel, especially for children with a family history of tooth decay.
 Dental sealants protect the chewing surfaces of your molars from cavity-causing bacteria and debris.
 According to the American Dental Association (ADA), when dental sealants are used, they can reduce the risk of tooth decay by nearly 80% in molars.

 Did you know that poor oral health can lead to deadly conditions like heart disease, lung infections, diabetes, increased risk of cancer, and stroke?
 Many people don’t realize how some serious dental problems (such as gingivitis and decay) can be life-threatening if left untreated.
 If you neglect your oral health and teeth, you may suffer significant health complications.

-Preventative dental checkup is the easiest way of getting early detection for dangerous diseases such as oral cancer and monitoring your oral health.
-By keeping up with preventive dental care, you may find that you are able to have a healthier body overall.
+A preventative dental checkup is the easiest way of getting early detection for dangerous diseases such as oral cancer and monitoring your oral health.
+By keeping up with preventive dental care, you may find that you are able to have a healthy mouth.

 There are many reasons people put off going to the dentist.
 Some people avoid seeing the dentist to save some money or time.
 However, by seeing the dentist regularly, you can avoid tooth decay or other dental concerns that require extensive care, and it will save you a lot of money in the long run.
 Because preventive care is less expensive than dental treatment for more serious problems, most dental insurance plans cover many preventive treatments at the dentist’s office.
 Even without dental insurance, a regular cleaning appointment—one form of preventive dentistry—costs less than having even a small cavity filled.